nbednar2929/BasicCADEng3/README.md

 ### Image
   ![Swing Arm](https://user-images.githubusercontent.com/91289646/197609091-8bb3a64a-15cf-43cc-ba78-75564c65bb31.png)
 ### Reflection
     I struggled with this one at first because I was drawing on the wrong plane.
 I needed to create a sketch from the side and just extrude pieces at different depths       rather than create multiple shapes from multiple planes.
 I also needed to learn to constrain rough shapes before fully dimensioning geometry.
 ---
+## NextAssignmentTempalte

+### Assignment Name

+### Description

+### Evidence

+### Image

+### Reflection